-These are popping up as trendy new menu items all over America, but what you’re likely getting is a fish called pangasius or swai fish, a fish that wholesales for $2 a pound.
-(25) I consider this the #1 filthiest fish on the menu.
+Although these fish are popping up as trendy new menu items all over the United States, what you’re likely getting is a fish called pangasius or swai fish, a much cheaper alternative that wholesales for around $2 per pound.

 If you see swai, basa, striped catfish or any type of imported catfish on the menu, run.
 And take it as a sign that the restaurant isn’t taking seafood safety or sustainability seriously.

 9. Imported Farmed Shrimp

 Is shrimp good for you?
 When it comes to farmed shrimp, which accounts for about 90 percent of the shrimp we consume, the answer is a resounding “no.”

 In 2009, Italian researchers discovered that 4-hexylresorcinol, a food additive used to prevent discoloration in shrimp that could reduce sperm count in men and increase breast cancer risk in women.

 Not only that, but all but one of the pesticides used globally in shrimp production are banned for use in U.S. shrimp farms.
 Shrimp farm ponds are also treated with harmful chemicals and pesticides such as malachite green, rotenone and organotin compounds, all of which can have detrimental effects on health.

 Plus, an Associated Press investigation uncovered a slavery network in Thailand dedicated to peeling shrimp sold around the world.
 In 2007, Thailand alone exported about $1.24 billion to the United States, according to Food and Water Watch.

 If you must eat shrimp, Monterey Bay’s Seafood Watch recommends the U.S. farmed version or Alaskan shrimp.